Hardhat-Enterprises/smishing-backend/README.md

 - `ML_SERVICE_URL=`

-(NOTE: In case there changes made in the content of .env, please update the list of content above.)
+(NOTE: In case there are changes/additions made in the content of .env, please update the list of content above.)

 ### 5. Running the Server